OctupusCloud/collection_o4n_git/README.md

 ## Modules

 - o4n_git_acp
-  Set Git remote values on any directory to connect to a central repository, Add files for tracking, Commit and Push
+  Set Git remote values on any directory to connect to a central repository, add files for tracking, commit and push

 - o4n_git_import
   Import selected files from a Git repository